sdiehl/write-you-a-haskell/evaluation.md

 emptyEnv = []
 ```

-The evaluator function simply maps the local scope and the term to the final
+The evaluator function simply maps the local scope and a term to the final
 value.
-Whenever a variable is referred to it is lookup in the environment,
+Whenever a variable is referred to it is looked up in the environment.
-whenever a lambda is entered it extends the environment with the local scope of
+Whenever a lambda is entered it extends the environment with the local scope of
 the closure.

 ```haskell